genevate/style_guides/business/interviewee.md

     - What databases are used?
     - What programming languages/frameworks are used?
     - What development environment is used (i.e. tech stack, tooling, etc)?
+  - Finance:
+    - What has revenue looked like over the past couple of years?
+    - What does the compensation package look like (i.e. stocks, equity, bonuses, health)?
+    - What does the promotion/skill ladder look like and is there a clear path for growth?
   - Outliers:
-    - Does everyone use the software/product that is developed (*Critical: Do they eat their own dog food*)?
+    - *Does everyone use the software/product that is developed?*
-    - Would it be possible to work on the support team for a week or two, if hired?
     - What impact (primary clear win) would I have on the team, if hired?
     - What would make this position a total success, if hired?
     - What is the biggest question you wanted to ask me but haven't yet?
 - Be polite:
   - Avoid asking about salary (and definitely never in front of the entire team).
 Wait for an offer to arrive and talk to the hiring manager directly.
   - Avoid asking how you did at the end of an interview.
 Receiving further inquiries will be your answer.
   - Avoid badmouthing your former employeer - Speak positively as to why you are moving on.